pc-89/Git-Repo-Demo/README.md

 # Git-Repo-Demo
-This is my first git repository example
+This is my first git repository example.
+I am trying to learn